 Type of Record/Document Suggested 1 Retention Period SCHOOL-SPECIFIC RECORDS Registration documents of School Permanent (or until closure of the school) Attendance Register 6 years from last date of entry, then archive.
-Minutes of Governors' meetings 6 years from date of meeting Annual curriculum o yours norm date or mooning From end of year: 3 years (or 1 year for other class records: eg marks / timetables / assignments) INDIVIDUAL PUPIL RECORDS NB - this will generally be personal data Admissions: application forms, assessments, records of decisions 25 years from date of birth (or, if pupil not admitted, up to 7 years from that decision).
-Examination results (external or internal) 7 years from pupil leaving school Pupil file including: o Pupil reports ALL: 25 years from date of birth (subject to where relevant to safeguarding o Pupil performance records considerations: any material which may be relevant to potential claims should be kept for the lifetime of the pupil). o Pupil medical records and meaning of the papin.
-Special educational needs records (to be risk assessed individually) Date of birth plus up to 35 years (allowing for special extensions to statutory limitation period)
+Minutes of Governors' meetingsAnnual curriculum 6 years from date of meeting From end of year: 3 years (or 1 year for other class records: eg marks / timetables / assignments) INDIVIDUAL PUPIL RECORDS NB - this will generally be personal data Admissions: application forms, assessments, records of decisions 25 years from date of birth (or, if pupil not admitted, up to 7 years from that decision).
+Examination results (external or internal)Pupil file including: 7 years from pupil leaving school o Pupil reports ALL: 25 years from date of birth (subject to where relevant to safeguarding considerations: any material which may be o Pupil performance records relevant to potential claims should be kept for the lifetime of the pupil). o Pupil medical records Special educational needs records (to be risk assessed individually) Date of birth plus up to 35 years (allowing for special extensions to statutory limitation period)

-NB - please read notice at the top of this note Keep a permanent record of historic policies No longer than 6 months from decision on recruitment, unless DBS specifically consulted - but a record of the checks being made must be kept, if not the certificate itself.
-Keep on record for as long as any living victim may bring a claim (NB civil claim limitation periods can be set aside in cases of abuse).
+SAFEGUARDING NB - please read notice at the top of this note Policies and procedures Keep a permanent record of historic policies DBS disclosure certificates (if held) No longer than 6 months from decision on recruitment, unless DBS specifically consulted - but a record of the checks being made must be kept, if not the certificate itself.
+Accident / Incident reporting Keep on record for as long as any living victim may bring a claim (NB civil claim limitation periods can be set aside in cases of abuse).
 Ideally, files to be reviewed from time to time if resources allow and a suitably qualified person is available.
-2 If a referral has been made / social care have been involved or child has been subject of a multi-agency plan - indefinitely.
+2 Child Protection files If a referral has been made / social care have been involved or child has been subject of a multi-agency plan - indefinitely.
 If low level concerns, with no multi-agency act - apply applicable school low-level concerns policy rationale (this may be 25 years from date of birth OR indefinitely).
-Keep on record for 25 years (as requested by insurers)
+COMPLAINTS Complaints and concerns Keep on record for 25 years (as requested by insurers)